jreisinger/waf-tester/README.md

 ## About

 `waf-tester` runs HTTP tests against a host protected by a Web Application Firewall (WAF).
 The tests are defined as YAML files based on [FTW format](https://github.com/CRS-support/ftw/blob/master/docs/YAMLFormat.md) - see the `tests` folder for examples.
-The tests are evaluated by checking the response code (higher priority) or WAF logs.
+The tests are evaluated by checking the response code (higher priority) or WAF logs against the exptected values.
 See this [this blog post](https://jreisinger.github.io/blog2/posts/working-with-waf-containers/) for more.

 ## Installation

-Test and install `waf-tester` (to `~/go/bin/`):
+Test and install (to `~/go/bin/`):

 ```
 make install